badlydrawnrob/anki/README.md

     - A diagram of a small program you have to guess
     - A sketch of a function or program to drill yourself on

 Next, you'll probably want to [add some pretty colors](#add-color-to-your-code) to your code.
-But first, a quick tip on how to keep your Anki deck nice and organised ...

 ## Add color to your code